 Under our program, we identify permit-required spaces in Fort Lewis College, and provide training for our employees according to their responsibilities in the permit space.
 These employees receive instructions for safe entry into our specific type of confined spaces, including testing and monitoring, appropriate personal protective equipment, rescue procedures, and attendant responsibilities.

 This program is designed to ensure that safe work practices are utilized during all activities regarding the permit space to prevent personal injuries and illnesses that could occur.
-If, after reading this program, you find that improvements can be made, please contact Terry Richardson, Matthew McGlamery or Ted Gross.
+If, after reading this program, you find that improvements can be made, please contact Bill Donelan, Matthew McGlamery or Jeff Miller.
 We encourage all suggestions because we are committed to sustaining a safe work environment for all our employees.
 A safe and effective permit-required confined space entry program is an important component of our overall safety plan.

 Hazard Evaluation for Permit Spaces